Buzz Cuts To Soft Locs: 8 Black Women On Their Breakup Hair Transformations

 AdvertisementADVERTISEMENT

 Her hair change was just one piece of healing.
 She also focused on trying new foods, going out with her friends, and going to art galleries.
-The weave and red colour marked change, not because they were new, but because she chose them for herself.
+The weave and red color marked a change, not because they were new, but because she chose them for herself.

 Ray, 32, London: "My blonde bob has brought a different energy."